play-with-go/play-with-go/_posts/2019-10-15-get-started-with-go_go115_en.markdown

 guide: 2019-10-15-get-started-with-go
 lang: en
 layout: post
-title: 'Tutorial: Get started with Go'
+title: Get started with Go
 ---

-_This tutorial is based on the official ["Getting started"](https://golang.org/doc/tutorial/getting-started.html) tutorial._
+_This guide is based on the official ["Getting started"](https://golang.org/doc/tutorial/getting-started.html) tutorial._

-In this tutorial we present a brief introduction to Go programming.
+In this guide we present a brief introduction to Go programming.
 You will:

 * Write some simple "Hello, world" code
 * Use the `go` command to run your code